r-spatial/link2GI/vignettes/link2GI2.md

  # get  data
  nc <- st_read(system.file("shape/nc.shp", package="sf"))
+terra::crs(nc)
  # Automatic search and find of GRASS binaries
  # using the nc sf data object for spatial referencing
  # This is the highly recommended linking procedure for on the fly jobs
- # NOTE: if more than one GRASS installation is found the highest version will be choosed
+ # NOTE: if more than one GRASS installation is found the highest version will be selected

  grass<-linkGRASS(nc,returnPaths = TRUE)
 ```